Inder-pal-singh/phonepe_gateway/README.md

 }
 ```

 The provided code is a Node.js server using the Express framework to handle two different POST routes.
-It seems to be implementing an integration with the PhonePe payment gateway and sending messages back to a Flutter app using a JavaScript channel.
+It is required for the integration with the PhonePe payment gateway and sending messages back to a Flutter app using a JavaScript channel.

 Here's a breakdown of the code: